Billy McKinney Player Props: Yankees vs. White Sox

-The New York Yankees, including Billy McKinney (.400 on-base percentage in past 10 games, 99 points above season-long percentage), take on starting pitcher Dylan Cease and the Chicago White Sox at Guaranteed Rate Field, Monday at 8:10 PM ET.
+The New York Yankees, including Billy McKinney (.382 on-base percentage in past 10 games, 77 points above season-long percentage), take on starter Touki Toussaint and the Chicago White Sox at Guaranteed Rate Field, Tuesday at 8:10 PM ET.

-He reached base in his only plate appearance in his most recent game against the Astros.
+He had a hitless performance in his most recent game (0-for-2 with an RBI) against the White Sox.

 Billy McKinney Game Info & Props vs. the White Sox